-I grew up with my mom making this Banana Bread Recipe at least once a month (probably more).
+I grew up with my mom making this exact banana bread recipe at least once a month (probably more).

 - Swap all or part of the granulated sugar for brown sugar.

-- Use 1/3 cup sugar and 1/3 cup sugar substitute (like stevia), or replace all the sugar with XyloSweet.
+- Use ⅓ cup sugar and ⅓ cup sugar substitute (like stevia), or replace all the sugar with XyloSweet, which works pretty well.

 - Substitute half the butter with applesauce.

-- Add a tsp or so of vanilla and/ or almond extract.
-(I do this almost every time I bake this bread.)
+- Add a teaspoon or so of vanilla and/ or almond extract.

 - Throw in a handful of toasted nuts or chocolate chips.
 (Mini chocolate chips work best, I think.)